nathanesau/nathanesau.github.io/projects/index.md

 <!--<td><img src="../assets/images/cpp-logo.png" height="40" /></td>-->

 C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".
-Please go to my <a href="/projects/cpp">C++ projects</a> page for C++ projects I have worked on.
+Please go to my <a href="/projects/cpp">C++ projects</a> page for more info.

 ## [Python projects](/projects/python)